-The Eductor System is especially suited for deep excavations and stratified soils.
+An eductor system is especially suited for deep excavations and stratified soils.
 As many as 100 eductor wells are commonly activated by a single pumping station although this varies considerably on the volumes of water to be pumped and the lift required.
-The volumes of water which can be pumped by each system are generally low, typically less than 200 gpm..
+The volumes of water which can be pumped by each system are generally low, typically less than 200 gpm.

-The Eductor System is generally used in areas where the soils have a low permeability.
+An eductor system (also known as an ejector system) is generally used in areas where the soils have a low permeability.
 It is especially well suited for deep excavations with stratified soils.
-The eductors are installed at relatively close spacing similar to the array in wellpoint systems, but require only a single stage to effect draw downs of up to 100 + feet.
+The eductors are installed at relatively close spacing similar to the array in wellpoint systems, but require only a single stage to effect draw downs of up to 100+ feet.

 In a typical Griffin eductor system, a series of eductor wells are installed and connected to two parallel headers.
 One header is a high-pressure supply line and the other header is low pressure return line.
 Both lines run to a central pump station which feeds water under pressure to eductors placed at the bottom of the wells.